sakshirai14/CommerceAnalytics-SQLPy/README.md

 # CommerceAnalytics-SQLPy
-Walmart sales analysis using SQL &amp; Python to uncover retail insights and trends.
+An end-to-end data analysis project on Walmart sales using PostgreSQL and Python (pandas).
+It covers data cleaning, exploratory analysis, and advanced SQL queries to derive insights into sales performance, customer behavior, and retail business trends.